Xpra-org/xpra/docs/Usage/OpenGL.md

 Proprietary graphics drivers can interfere with software OpenGL, [glvnd](https://github.com/NVIDIA/libglvnd) can solve this issue by allowing multiple OpenGL libraries to co-exist.

 ## Stability
-VirtualGL and Xwayland will tie the OpenGL application to a secondary context (X11 / Wayland server) and if this server is killed or restarted then the application will crash.
+VirtualGL and Xwayland will tie the OpenGL application to a secondary context (X11 / Wayland server) and if this server is killed or restarted then the application will crash - this is no longer the case with the EGL backend in VirtualGL version 3.

 ## VirtualGL setup
 Please refer to the extensive [documentation](https://github.com/VirtualGL/virtualgl/tree/master/doc).